OKRs – The Bridge between Strategy and Achievement of Goals:

 - The Gates Foundation — “Sustain current global progress to ensure the environment is conducive to eradication push“.

 The critical elements of OKRs tie into each other.
-During the Planning process, teams are forced to drop all but 3-5 Objectives.
+During the planning process, teams are forced to drop all but 3-5 Objectives.
 It brings in the focus.

 Similarly, as Corporate OKRs are cascaded to department and team levels, alignment and employee empowerment happen.

 Transparent scoreboards, regular reviews, and feedback cycles provide the framework the necessary support and rigor to excel in achieving stretch goals.
 No wonder OKRs have been an incredible tool powering some of the most innovative companies of this century.
 Hopefully, this article has answered your question of “what are okrs?” and taught you how to utilize this goal-setting framework in your organization to reach your important OKR objectives and key results.